tHarvey303/synthesizer/docs/source/grids/grids.rst

 Grid list
 =========

-Below is an incomplete list of the pre-computed grids available in the `dropbox <https://www.dropbox.com/scl/fo/3n8v3o4m85b0t8fl8pm0n/h?rlkey=9x4cijjnmvw5m6plnyovywuva&dl=0>`_.
+Below is an incomplete list of the pre-computed grids available in the `Box <https://sussex.app.box.com/v/SynthesizerProductionGrids>`_.

 .. collapse:: Bruzual & Charlot (2003, BC03)